 - Struggling against bourgeois ideology, and the individuals and institutions that realize it in their practices.

 The lessons produced by the Russian and Chinese Revolutions are integral to Marxism, and these lessons dispel any notion of economic reductionism.
 Socialism, and communism, will not spontaneously emerge because of the laws of history.
 The development of socialism, through revolution, needs to be a consciously led process in order to unfold.
-So even if Marxism was once economic reductionist, and even if it can be used in a vulgarized way, revolutionary experiences, which have been guided by Marxism, dispel any notion of economic reductionism.
+So even if Marxism was once economic reductionist, and even if it can be used in a vulgarized way, revolutionary experiences which have been guided by Marxism dispel any notion of economic reductionism.
 The problems or contradictions of Marxism are solved internally through the process of revolutionary practice.

 V3.
 Marxism as unionization and better conditions for workers

 This revisionist view of Marxism is even prevalent in some organizing circles.
 DSA is a good example of this view in practice, where even though a lot of members may believe in revolution in the abstract16, the political practice of the organization revolves around electing ‘socialists’ into the repressive state apparatus and parliamentary system.
 The theory that, whether consciously or unconsciously, guides this practice is that collaboration between the classes is enough to move us towards socialism.
 If we nationalize healthcare, higher education, earn a higher minimum wage, and so on, this will help lay the conditions for socialism (if not achieve socialism itself).
 As I have argued elsewhere, the attainment of these policies will have to be won through intense class struggle on the part of the masses, and not through electing ‘socialists’.

 Of course, DSA is not alone in this view in the history of the socialist movement.
-As Western countries began to reap the fruits of imperialist extraction in the early 20th century, which meant that the bourgeoisie could distribute some of their stolen wealth to the working class, many socialist organizations began to espouse this revisionist view that class collaboration is possible.
-In the Preface to Evolutionary Socialism, Eduard Bernstein says, “In my judgment a greater security for lasting success lies in a steady advance than in the possibilities offered by a catastrophic crash.”15 Or in other words, since the working class is achieving better conditions and the bourgeoisie is being held to account by democratic governments, then a revolution is not necessary.
+As Western countries began to reap the fruits of imperialist extraction in the early 20th century, which meant that the bourgeoisie could distribute some of their stolen wealth to the working class, many socialist organizations began to espouse the revisionist view that class collaboration is possible.
+In the Preface to Evolutionary Socialism, Eduard Bernstein, the prince of revisionism, says, “a greater security for lasting success lies in a steady advance than in the possibilities offered by a catastrophic crash.”18 Or in other words, since the working class is achieving better conditions and the bourgeoisie is being held to account by democratic governments, then a revolution is not necessary.
 For Bernstein, class collaboration is the best path to socialism.
-This a revision and a negation of the core of Marxism.

 V4.
 Reducing Marxism to the prediction of global revolution followed by communism